yaml/yaml-spec/spec/spec.md

 This revision contains fixes for all errors known as of 2009-10-01.

-We wish to thank implementers who have tirelessly tracked earlier versions of this specification, and our fabulous user community whose feedback has both validated and clarified our direction.
+We wish to thank implementers who have tirelessly tracked earlier versions of this specification and our fabulous user community whose feedback has both validated and clarified our direction.